The Homer Fund

 Pivot, pivot, pivot

-With new compelling evidence, we met with our client to recommend a new path- A RESPONSIVE WEBSITE
+This new compelling evidence was impactful and we needed to meet with our client to recommend a new path- A RESPONSIVE WEBSITE

 Made mid-fi wires